William Powell Frith: Exhibitions and legacy

 The first major retrospective in Frith's native Britain for half a century was staged at the Guildhall Art Gallery, London in November 2006.
 It transferred to Mercer Art Gallery in Harrogate, North Yorkshire, in March 2007.
 Frith's study for his last major work, The Private View, 1881, is in the Mercer Art Gallery.
 His work was also shown at the Whitechapel Gallery in London during an exhibition running from 25 October – 1 December 1951.
 Frith has paintings in the collection of several British institutions including Derby Art Gallery, Sheffield, Harrogate and the Victoria and Albert Museum.

 Personal life

 Frith was married twice.
 He had twelve children with his first wife, Isabelle, whilst a mile down the road maintaining a mistress (Mary Alford, formerly his ward) and seven more children – all a marked contrast to the upright family scenes depicted in paintings like Many Happy Returns of the Day.
 Frith married Alford a year after the death of Isabelle in 1880.
 A daughter from his first family, Jane Ellen Panton, published Leaves of a life in 1908.
 It is a book of childhood reminiscences describing her father and the family's set of artist and literary friendships, chiefly members of The Clique.
-Walter Frith, the third son from William P. Frith's first marriage, was the author of fourteen plays and three novels.
+Walter Frith, the third son from Frith's first marriage, was the author of fourteen plays and three novels.